OpenSwitchNOS/openswitch-ops/docs/pluggable_modules_user_guide.md

 QSFP+ modules include 40-Gb DAC modules, 40-Gb optical transceivers, and 10-Gb 4X transceivers (which split the four lanes of a QSFP+ module into individual interfaces).

-## How to setup and configure pluggable modules
+## How to set up and configure pluggable modules

 ### Setting up the basic configuration

 Refer to the switch manufacturer's documentation to determine available receptacle types and supported module variants.
  1. Insert the modules in the receptacles, and attach cables between modules in switch and modules in server, switch, or other network device.
- 1. Configure interfaces for operation as described in [Interface User Guide](https://www.openswitch.net/documents/user/interface_user_guide).
+ 1. Configure interfaces for operation as described in [Interface User Guide](http://www.openswitch.net/documents/user/interface_user_guide).

 ### Configuring split interfaces
 **Note**: For QSFP modules that split a connector into multiple separate interfaces, additional configuration is required.
 There is no industry standard defined for detecting split QSFP modules, so you must configure the interface to identify the QSFP as split.
-See the [split](https://www.openswitch.net/documents/user/interface_cli#intfsplit) CLI interface command.
+See the [split](http://www.openswitch.net/documents/user/interface_cli#intfsplit) CLI interface command.

 1. Enter configuration mode.
 ```bash